RomanBoegli/godbbench/README.md

 -- end of benchmark 'selects', will be executed <100% of given iteration count> times
 ```

-Using the example script above, the entire benchmarking procedere consists of three benchmark tasks, namely `setup`, `inserts` and `selects`.
+Using the example script above, the entire benchmarking procedure consists of three benchmark tasks, namely `setup`, `inserts` and `selects`.
 To start it, the following command would be necessary.

 ````console